• Skip to primary navigation

 Contact influencers and ask them to share your content.
 Your website will appear as a “referrer” in influencer website analytics, encouraging them to share your content and increase traffic to your website.

 Posts with visual elements such as images have a significantly higher engagement that the ones that don’t.
-Just as the guys from HubSpot say in this article from January: ”37 Visual Content Marketing Statistics You Should Know in 2016” content with illustrations and colour have a higher appeal for people and get shared and re-shared.
+Content with illustrations and colour have a higher appeal for people and get shared and re-shared.

 In recent years, we have observed that video is better than images by far, and its importance is rising; it makes sense, because if one picture is worth a thousand words, then a video is worth much more.

-1. Is Social Media marketing automation a good idea?
+Is social media marketing automation a good idea?

-Automation for your social media posts in terms of leveraging social media post scheduling software is definitely a good idea (here are the top automation tools: “7 Terrific Time Saving Social Media Automation Tools that you have to use!”.
+Automation for your social media posts in terms of leveraging social media post scheduling software is definitely a good idea.
 Choose the best one for you, especially if you want to analyze the results of a post at any given hour of the day or night.

 You don’t get to sit back because just posting isn’t enough; you need to talk to the people interacting with your content (customers, references, friends, colleagues).
 They’re too important to ignore.
 (Again, tools like Mention help with keeping up with all the conversations).

-1. Tracking your results?
-Where do you go from there?
+8. Tracking your results?
+Where do you go from there

 Use Google Analytics social reports to track your results in social media traffic and extract the next steps of your social media strategy from the “numbers” you discover.